v18aelfoly/V18AElFoly/README.md

 - 👯 I’m looking to collaborate on **open-source Flutter projects**

-- 🤝 I’m looking for help with **Flutter best practices & animations**
+- 🤝 I’m looking for help with **Flutter best practices**

 - 📫 How to reach me: **ahmed.elfole.pr.ieee@gmail.com**

-- ⚡ Fun fact: *I drink too much coffee while debugging 🧠☕*
+- ⚡ Fun fact: *I talk to my code like it's going to listen*

 ---